alessandro-gangi/NER-with-HuggingFace-models/README.md

 The following list shows all the command line parameters for *finetune* script:
 * 'model *name*' - Name of a specific model previously saved inside "models" folder or name of an HuggingFace model'
 * 'dataset *name*' - Name of a specific dataset present inside "datasets" folder.
-Both doccano (json1) and conll are supported
 * '-tok *name*' - Name of a specific tokenizer (check HuggingFace list).
 If not provided, an automatic tokenizer will be used
 * '-config *name*' - Name of a specific model configuration (check HuggingFace list).
 If not provided, an automatic configuration will be used
+* '-splitseed *value*' - Seed for reproducibility in sampling dataset.
+If not provided, random seed will be used.
 * '-noentprep' - If set, no entities aggregation/deletion will be performed
 * '-notrain' - If set, training will be skipped
 * '-noeval' - If set, evaluation phase will be skipped